 Contact Indagare to book your fall vacation.
 Our team of expert trip designers can recommend the best hotels, restaurants, activities and more just for you.

-Why Go Now: Harvest season in Italy is a magical time, bringing wine, oil, chestnut and truffle festivals to many of the country’s sprawling regions.
+: Harvest season in Italy is a magical time, bringing wine, oil, chestnut and truffle festivals to many of the country’s sprawling regions.
 This year, Piedmont’s Alba White Truffle Festival is back Saturdays and Sundays (October 7-December 12) and includes meetings with chefs, tastings, wine courses and more.
 But while the leaves are turning in the north, Rome stays warm and green often until mid-October, which is also the time when filmmakers and actors from around the world—including plenty of Hollywood royalty—descend on the Eternal City for the Rome Film Fest (October 18-29).
 Screenings and red-carpet events will take place at the Parco della Musica.